Serving on the Board

 Article VI, Officers, Section 2 - Election, Qualifications, and Term of Office, states:

 “The Officers (except the President, the Immediate Past President, and the Assistant Secretary-Treasurer) shall be elected each year by the Voting Members.
-The term of each elected Officer shall begin at the close of the annual convention at which the Officer was elected and the Officer shall serve until the Officer’s successor is elected.
+The term of each elected Officer shall begin at the close of the annual business meeting at which the Officer was elected and the Officer shall serve until the Officer’s successor is elected.
 No elected Officer shall serve for more than one full term in the same office except the Secretary-Treasurer, who may serve for no more than three (3) consecutive terms.
-The President-Elect shall automatically succeed to the office of President at the completion of the President’s term of office.
+The President-Elect shall automatically succeed to the office of President at the completion of the President’s term of office."

-Answer: No. The Nominating Committee may choose not to select a particular candidate even though they may be the only candidate presented to the Nominating Committee.
+The Nominating Committee may choose not to select a particular candidate even though they may be the only candidate presented to the Nominating Committee.
 The Nominating Committee is obligated to nominate the person or persons who, in its judgment, is best qualified to serve, even if that person(s) was not identified in the solicitation process for candidates.
 Ultimately it is the Nominating Committee’s duty to select the best candidates to serve NCRA and its members’ interests.
 There is a readily available process for members to make additional nominations if they disagree with the selection of nominees by the Nominating Committee.

-Answer: No. Any one hundred (100) Voting Members, no more than twenty-five (25) of whom are located in any one state, may submit a nomination for any of the offices to be filled by preparing and forwarding to the Executive Director a written nomination to be received within 60 days after publication of the Nominating Committee slate.
+No. Any one hundred (100) Voting Members, no more than twenty-five (25) of whom are located in any one state, may submit a nomination for any of the offices to be filled by preparing and forwarding to the Executive Director a written nomination to be received within 60 days after publication of the Nominating Committee slate.
 If there are two or more nominations on the ballot, it must be specified which of the nominees proposed by the Nominating Committee is being opposed.
 (Reference Constitution & Bylaws Article VIII, Section 3)

 - All individuals considered by the Nominating Committee must complete a questionnaire created by the committee.
 Candidates nominated by petition who were not previously considered by the Nominating Committee shall be required to complete the same application materials required of candidates who were considered by the Nominating Committee.
 If there is more than one candidate for an office, both responses will be published to the NCRA Website.
 The questionnaires will be removed immediately after the election.